COBRAPROsimulator/COBRAPRO/paper/paper.md

 % Define correlation coefficient threshold
 %--------------------------------------------------------------------------
 % Correlation coefficient threshold used to determine the uncorrelated parameter
-% vector prioritized by sensitivity, which will be considered the "identifiable" parameters for the HPPC profile
+% vector prioritized by sensitivity, which will be considered the "identifiable"
-% Input vector to yield multiple identifiable parameter sets for each correlation threshold
+% parameters for the HPPC profile (input vector to yield multiple identifiable
+% parameter sets for each correlation threshold)
 %--------------------------------------------------------------------------
 beta_corr = [0.8 0.9 0.95 0.98 0.99];
 ```